Frequently Asked Questions About the GRE® revised General Test

 Because the TOEFL® test emphasizes fundamental writing and comprehension skills, the TOEFL score can supplement an Analytical Writing score by helping faculty determine whether a low score on the GRE Analytical Writing measure is due to lack of familiarity with English or lack of ability to produce and analyze logical arguments.

-- How do I register for the computer-based GRE revised General Test?
+- How do I register for the computer-delivered test?

-- How do I register for the paper-based GRE revised General Test?
+- How do I register for the paper-delivered test?

-Paper-based administrations are offered only in areas of the world where computer-based testing is not available.
-You can register for the paper-based GRE revised General Test online or by mail.
-For more details, see Register for the Paper-based GRE revised General Test.
+Paper-delivered administrations are offered only in areas of the world where computer-delivered testing is not available.
+You can register for the paper-devlivered GRE revised General Test online or by mail.
+For more details, see Register for the Paper-delivered GRE revised General Test.